Mark & Sara Cary (Serge, Czech Republic)

 Gabriel and Kelly Velasco moved from Monterrey to Mazatlan, Mexico with their three children, to serve as directors of a new ministry site with Back2Back Ministries.
 Their ministry focus there is to care for those orphans and children in three children’s homes and a newly inaugurated Hope Program.
 The Hope Program cares for orphaned children that have aged-out of the children's home, and is geared towards the child that desires to further their education in high school and college and live together with others in a family unit.
 Gabriel and Kelly, along with their staff team, are a consistent presence at the three homes in Mazatlan.
 Their heart’s desire is to see each child experience complete restoration to a life of purpose in which they can become fulfilled and mature Christian adults.
 Another area they are dedicating time to is with local partnerships.
 Engaging and equipping local churches and government officials to have best practices as they help care for vulnerable and orphaned children in Mexico.

-Walter Wood (Redeemer City to City)
+Walter Wood (Europe City Partners)

-Walter Wood is the pastor emeritus of North Cincinnati Community Church and now serves with City to City as a catalyst for church planting in Southern and Eastern Europe.
+Walter Wood is the pastor emeritus of North Cincinnati Community Church and now serves with Europe City Partners as a catalyst for church planting in Southern and Eastern Europe.
 Walter grew up in Alabama, served on the staff of Campus Crusade for Christ, and worked at Perimeter Church in Atlanta.
 He came to Cincinnati in 1994 with a vision to plant a church that would make a difference in the community through biblical worship, discipleship, and outreach.
 Walter received his Master of Divinity and Doctor of Ministry degrees from Reformed Theological Seminary in Jackson, MS. Walter and his wife Becky have two grown children, Walter III and Elisabeth.